AsahiLinux/docs/M1-Series-Feature-Support.md

 their progress towards being upstreamed.
 The tables herein can be interpreted as follows:

 * **Kernel release, *e.g.* 6.0:** the feature was incorporated upstream as of this release
-* **linux-asahi (kernel release):** the feature is stable, available for use in `linux-asahi`, and should be upstream by the release indicated
+* **linux-asahi (kernel release):** the feature is stable, available for use in Fedora Asahi Remix, and should be upstream by the release indicated
-* **linux-asahi**: the feature is (mostly) stable and available for use in Fedora Asahi Remix and in `linux-asahi`
+* **linux-asahi**: the feature is (mostly) stable and available for use in Fedora Asahi Remix
-* **asahi-edge**: the feature is (mostly) stable and available for use in Fedora Asahi Remix.
-For historical reason it is available in the `linux-asahi-edge` package in the linux-asahi Linux distribution
 * **WIP**: Development work on the feature is actively progressing, however is not yet ready for wider testing, use or distribution
 * **TBA**: Active work on this feature is not being undertaken at this time